abyssis11/Light_and_shadows_simulation/README.md

 While static version is good enough, dynamic version needs improvement.

-Static - source of light is always in the middle of canvas
+Static - source of light is always in the middle of the canvas

 ![Static simulation](/images/Static.png "Static simulation")